k0001/k0001.github.com/articles/opaleye-sot.md

 > will be `Koln PGBool` if there was a `Koln x` among the given
 > arguments, otherwise it will be `Kol PGBool`.
 >
-> This type synonym is exported for two reasons:
+> This type synonym is exported for two reasons: First, it increases the
->
-> * It increases the readability of the type of `eq` and any type errors
->   resulting from its misuse.
+> readability of the type of `eq` and any type errors resulting from its misuse.
->
-> * If you are taking any of `a` or `b` as arguments to a function
+> Second, if you are taking any of `a` or `b` as arguments to a function where
->   where `eq` is used, then you will need to ensure that some
+> `eq` is used, then you will need to ensure that some constraints are
->   constraints are satisfied by those arguments.
-Adding `Op_eq` as a
+> satisfied by those arguments.
+Adding `Op_eq` as a constraint to that
->   constraint to that function will solve the problem.
+> function will solve the problem.
 >
 > _To keep in mind_: The type `c` is fully determined by `x`, `a`, and `b`.
 This
 > has the practical implication that when both `Kol z` and `Koln z`